Ellesmere Canal: Working canal

 Due to the constraints placed on the canal by its incomplete design, the Ellesmere Canal struggled financially throughout its operating life as an industrial waterway.
-In 1813, the Ellesmere Canal company merged with the Chester Canal to form the Ellesmere and Chester Canal Company.
-This business was then merged with the Birmingham and Liverpool Junction Canal in 1845.
+In 1813, the Ellesmere Canal company merged with the Chester Canal to form the Ellesmere and Chester Canal Company under the Ellesmere and Chester Canals Unification Act 1813 (53 Geo.
+3. c. lxxx).
+This business was then merged with the Birmingham and Liverpool Junction Canal by the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii).
 A year later the canal was taken over again by the formation of the Shropshire Union Railways and Canal Company.

 By 1917 the Weston Branch had closed following a breach near Hordley Wharf.
 In 1939 traffic on the line from Hurleston to Llangollen had all but ceased.
-All remaining parts of the Ellesmere Canal network, other than the northern line from Ellesmere Port to Chester, was closed to navigation by Act of Parliament in 1944.
+All remaining parts of the Ellesmere Canal network, other than the northern line from Ellesmere Port to Chester, were closed to navigation by the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii).
 However, the canal from Hurleston to Llangollen was retained as a water feeder for the Shropshire Union Canal main line and for drinking water.
 In 1955 an agreement with the Mid & South East Cheshire Water Board secured the canal's future.

 Present day

-Despite the formal closure, increasing popularity of the canal with pleasure boats led to its acceptance as an important amenity, and the rebranding as the Llangollen Canal.
+Despite the formal closure, increasing popularity of the canal with pleasure boats led to its acceptance as an important amenity and rebranding as the Llangollen Canal.
 As the canal was never intended to go to Llangollen, this renaming is an ironic twist symbolic of the canal's convoluted development.

-The Ellesmere Canal south of Frankton Junction (the Llanymynech Branch) nowadays forms part of the Montgomery Canal, together with the Montgomeryshire Canal, and the isolated northern section from Chester to Ellesmere Port considered part of the main line of the Shropshire Union Canal.
+The Ellesmere Canal south of Frankton Junction (the Llanymynech Branch), together with the Montgomeryshire Canal, today form the Montgomery Canal.

+The isolated section from Chester to Ellesmere Port is considered part of the Shropshire Union Canal main line.

-The Weston Branch is now infilled, save for a very short section, which has a Canal & River Trust amenity block.
+The Weston Branch is now infilled save for a very short section which has a Canal & River Trust amenity block.